dhellmann/pymotw/PyMOTW/datetime/index.rst

 Times
 =====

-Time values are represented with the ``time`` class.
+Time values are represented with the :class:`time` class.
 Times have attributes for hour, minute, second, and microsecond.
 They can also include time zone information.
-The arguments to initialize a ``time`` instance are optional, but the default of ``0`` is unlikely to be what you want.
+The arguments to initialize a :class:`time` instance are optional, but the default of ``0`` is unlikely to be what you want.

 .. include:: datetime_time.py
     :literal: